|1 Year Part-time

 You will be examined by continuous assessment throughout the year.
 Individual module assessments can be viewed in the Book of Modules.

 Why Choose This Course

 The Postgraduate Certificate in Children's Rights Law builds on the School’s wide range of expertise and knowledge in the area of child and family law.
 From this course, you will gain a unique specialisation in legal issues relating to children and the family, including children’s rights and juvenile justice.
 You will also have the opportunity to work on real cases and to lobby for reform through the Child Law Clinic, which allows you to make contacts and gain practical experience.
-You can follow the work of the Child Law Clinic on Facebook and Twitter.
-You can advance your studies in Child Law by building on the Certificate to complete a Postgraduate Diploma in Law (Children's Rights and Family Law) or an LLM (Children's Rights and Family Law) (provided you get a honours mark in your Certificate).
+You can advance your studies in Child Law by building on the Certificate to complete a Postgraduate Diploma in Law (Children's Rights and Family Law) or an LLM (Children's Rights and Family Law) (provided you get an honours mark in your Certificate).